maiyuki/linux2-labs/README.md

 ## Description

-This repository contains labs which are part of educational material for course **Linux 2 - Networking**.
+This repository contains labs which are part of educational material for course **Linux 2**.

 ## Labs